 Whilst a separate Risk Management Committee has not been formed, the Company undertakes alternative procedures to assess and manage risk.
 The Board considers risk assessment to be important in achieving its strategic objectives.
 Management of key risks are considered within the regular Board meetings.
 Risks are specifically considered by the Board within the context of setting forecasts and targets, and in monitoring performance against those forecasts and targets.

 A more formal review of key risks and management actions is conducted by the Board at least once a year, or at any point of significant change in the nature or size of the Company’s operations.
-A review was performed during the most recent financial year.
 A summary of the key risks are provided on the following pages.

 The principal risks facing the Company are set out below.
 Risk assessment and evaluation is an essential part of the Group’s planning processes and an important aspect of the Group’s internal control system.